Vasya-M/UnZipAll/README.md

 ## note: it is not support processing of subdirectories

 ## You can select folder by
-* folder exe was launched
+* folder in which exe was launched
 * second parametr when launch from console, example:
 ```
 Unzip.exe D:\folder1\destination_folder